-Why I needed to clear a property
+Why I needed to clear this property

 I manage some properties and one of them had become vacant.
 However, in order to make it available for rent again, I needed to empty it.
 The tenant didn’t want any furniture and to be honest, what was there, wasn’t in the best condition either!